NiyiOsinowo/Optimal-Control/README.md

 ## The Objective

-The objective of this project is to find the most effective optimal control method for each system
+The objective of this project is to determine the most effective optimal control method for each system

 ## The Code